Obama seeks to ease doubts on global leadership

-UNITED NATIONS President Barack Obama sought to ease doubts about his leadership on the world stage on Wednesday as he confronted a looming diplomatic crisis in the Middle East and hailed popular Arab revolts.
+UNITED NATIONS U.S. President Barack Obama sought to ease doubts about his leadership on the world stage on Wednesday as he confronted a looming diplomatic crisis in the Middle East and hailed popular revolts shaking the Arab world.

 Obama attempted to reassert his credentials as a world statesman in an address inside the cavernous U.N.
 General Assembly hall even as he grappled with high unemployment and low poll numbers at home that threaten his re-election bid.